czechitas/java-install/docs/2020-jaro/ultimate/win/index-eng.md

 4.  ![](img/img102.png)

-5. If you were unable to run the installer anyway, switch to the manual [extraction of an archive](alternative-eng.html).
+5. If you were unable to run the installer anyway or your antivirus does not allow to run it, **switch to the manual [extraction of an archive](alternative-eng.html)**.
 Otherwise, follow on.

 6.  ![](img/img103.png)